Chronic Illness And The Common Cold

 Stop attacking my myelin and go after this unwanted nasty you incompetent oaf!
 I know you’ve been up to something because I’ve seen your handy work on my last MRI.

-Of course, there’s more complexity to viruses and autoimmunity than that, my Multiple Sclerosis (MS) treatment doesn’t help matters for one, but it makes me laugh to imagine my immune system as some incompetent employee industriously working away on all of the wrong things.
+Of course, there’s more complexity to viruses and autoimmune diseases than that, my Multiple Sclerosis (MS) medication doesn’t help matters for one, but it makes me laugh to imagine my immune system as some incompetent employee industriously working away on all of the wrong things.

 What is it like to have MS and the common cold?